Marquette Faculty Mini-Grant Requests

 The CfAH aims to support faculty research projects and initiatives directed to furthering the Humanities at Marquette.
-If you are seeking funding, please respond to the questions below and return to firstname.lastname@example.org.
-The Steering Committee will vote upon your request at their next scheduled meeting (The Steering Committee meets monthly during the regular academic year).
+Mini-Grants consist of requests for $400 or less that further research, curricular development, or pedagogy in the humanities.
+If you are seeking funding through Mini-Grants, please respond to the questions below and return to email@example.com.
+Mini Grants are not intended for supplements to faculty salaries or to support ordinary course development.
+Proposals should also clearly state deliverables and should speak to your ability to reach a wide audience within the humanities.
+The Mini-Grant Committee– consisting of Michael McNulty, Joshua Burns, and Melissa Ganz– will vote upon your request at their next scheduled meeting (The Mini-Grant Committee meets monthly during the regular academic year).

 - Project Name